adambard/learnxinyminutes-docs/bash.html.markdown

 # ..or the output from a command
 # This will `cat` the output from `ls`.
 for Output in $(ls)
 do
     cat "$Output"
 done

+# Bash can also accept patterns, like this to `cat`
+# all the Markdown files in current directory
+for Output in ./*.markdown
+do
+    cat "$Output"
+done